Due diligence and the real estate market

 - Expected changes in local environment

 - Property marketability including development potential, future viability, third party usage rights, current condition, aesthetics and SWOT (strengths, weaknesses, opportunities and threats) analysis

 As you might expect though, this can be an arduous process that demands a serious investment of time, resources and money to pull all that data together from many disparate sources.
-Nomoko Platform helps significantly reduce this burden on resources by extrapolating that data from the relevant sources and giving buyers and investors access to it in an easy to use but extremely detailed interface.
+Nomoko Platform, drives forward the digitalization of the real estate industry, and helps significantly reduce this burden on resources by extrapolating that data from the relevant sources and giving buyers and investors access to it in an easy to use but extremely detailed interface.

 This helps to assess and understand a property’s marketability and commercial viability in terms of its location appeal, development and return on investment potential, and regulatory and legal status.

 As the saying goes, a property’s quality and marketability is determined by three primary factors: location, location, location!
 So it’s logical that knowing as much about a property’s setting as possible is advantageous.

 Nomoko Platform features data layers that provide instant access to a range of information including abstract and satellite maps for real-world orientation and cadastral and zoning layers.
 Points of interest show a property’s proximity to everything from parking areas and schools to shops and restaurants, while transport layers show the transit network and commute times by car.
 There’s even a noise layer showing sound level ratings so you know how quiet (or noisy) the neighborhood is.

 Each property on Nomoko Platform features a location rating index that rates different factors on a scale of one to ten.
 This gives a simple snapshot not only of physical factors like public transport access, noise levels, views and orientation but also market factors like retail rental, sale and tax levels.